baskvava/react-interview-questions/README.md

 # Redux

-- Single data flow problem: data exchange between different "Component" is very difficult
+- Single data flow problem
+    - data exchange between different "Component" is very difficult
-- To solve this problem: "Component" only need to send "Action" to subscribe the notification from "Store" to access data anywhere
+- To solve this problem
+    - "Component" only need to send "Action" to subscribe the notification from "Store" to access data anywhere